parmes/parmes/solfec-1.0/theory/conform.rst

   \mathbf{C}\left(\mathbf{U},\mathbf{R}\right)=\mathbf{0}

-once contact points are detected between bodies and included into the :ref:`constraints <solfec-theory-constraints>`.
+once contact points are detected between bodies and included into the :ref:`constraints <solfec-1.0-theory-constraints>`.
 Depending on a solver type a contact formulation can be either used locally (on a single contact point level) or globally (on the level of a all contact points simultaneously).
 This however does not affect the mathematics of a contact formulation itself.
 Sections below describe the formulations employed by Solfec-1.0 and point to references, source code sections, and